irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 - FD1 - This training product has been reviewed by the training developer in coordination with the U.S. Army Training and Doctrine Command foreign disclosure officer.
 This training product can be used to instruct international military students in all approved countries.

-### SCOPE OF LESSON
+### SCOPE OF LEARNING EXPERIENCE

-This 2-hour lesson is an advanced level orientation to identifying misinformation and disinformation.
-The end state of this lesson is for students to accurately identify misinformation and disinformation with a success rate of 90% within 24 hours of detection.
+This 2-hour learning experience is an advanced level orientation to identifying misinformation and disinformation.
+The end state of this learning experience is for students to accurately identify misinformation and disinformation with a success rate of 90% within 24 hours of detection.
 The author's intent is that students learn to apply structured analytic techniques to detect potential deception and validate information sources.
-By the end of the lesson, students should have a solid grasp of the methods used to discern true information from falsehoods.
-This lesson is critical for operational effectiveness in information operations and links to other parts of the curriculum by reinforcing information analysis and validation skills.
+By the end of the learning experience, students should have a solid grasp of the methods used to discern true information from falsehoods.
+This learning experience is critical for operational effectiveness in information operations and links to other parts of the curriculum by reinforcing information analysis and validation skills.

 ### Learning Objectives